daveprowse/tac-course/lesson-13/importing-infrastructure/importing-infrastructure.md

 What would happen if you deleted the state file and then tried to apply the configuration?
 Hmmm?

 You might also ask: "What about exporting?"
-Well, there is no `terraform export` command but you can certainly export resources from a cloud provider into Terraform.
+Well, there is no `terraform export` command, but you can certainly export resources from a cloud provider into Terraform.

 ---
 ## *Excellent ^*